 A: Students begin as a cohort but can move at their own pace after admission and beginning

 coursework.
-Students are required to attend two residencies during the program and
+Students are required to attend three residencies during the program and

 synchronous, virtual class sessions.

 Q: How many credits do I have to take each year?

 A: Most students take 12-18 credits each academic year.
 Continuous enrollment is required